Why We Kiss Under the Mistletoe

-Not only is mistletoe a poop twig, but most varieties of this plant are partial parasites, being unable to sustain themselves on their own photosynthesis, so they leach what they need from the particular tree they are growing on.
+Not only is mistletoe a dung twig, but most varieties of this plant are partial parasites, being unable to sustain themselves on their own photosynthesis, so they leach what they need from the particular tree they are growing on.
 Some varieties of mistletoe, such as the North America Arceuthobium pussilum, are full parasites in that they get all their resources from the tree they are growing on and have no leaves.

 According to Ancient Babylonian legend, they had the closest thing to our current tradition of kissing under the mistletoe.
 At that time, single women looking for a mate supposedly would stand outside of the temple of the goddess of love.
 Mistletoe was hung over the entrance to the temple and when a potential suitor would approach one of the ladies, they were supposed to bond with him.
 They did not kiss, however, as kissing wasn’t a way to show affection at that time in the Babylonian empire.

-- The Roman historian Pliny the Elder described in detail the ritual performed by the Druids collecting mistletoe: “Here we must mention the reverence felt for this plant by the Gauls.
+- The Druids also considered mistletoe sacred.
+The Roman historian Pliny the Elder described in detail the ritual performed by the Druids collecting mistletoe: “Here we must mention the reverence felt for this plant by the Gauls.
 The Druids — for thusly are their priests named – hold nothing more sacred than the mistletoe and the tree that bears it, as long as that tree be an oak….
 Mistletoe is very rarely encountered; but when they do find some, they gather it, in a solemn ritual….
 After preparing for a sacrifice and a feast under the oak, they hail the mistletoe as a cure-all and bring two white bulls there, whose horns have never been bound before.
 A priest dressed in a white robe climbs the oak and with a golden sickle cuts the mistletoe, which is caught in a white cloak.
 Then they sacrifice the victims, begging the god, who gave them the mistletoe as a gift, to make it propitious for them.
 They believe that a potion prepared from mistletoe will make sterile animals fertile, and that the plant is an antidote for any poison.
 Such is the supernatural power with which peoples often invest even the most trifling things” (Natural History, XVI, 249-251; translation by David Beaulieu)

-- Another custom in England concerning mistletoe was for young girls to take a mistletoe leaf and put it under their pillows at night.
+- Another custom in England concerning mistletoe was for young girls to each take a mistletoe leaf and put it under their pillows at night.
 They would then supposedly dream about a particular boy or man they wanted to marry someday.
 In the morning, they would burn the leaf.
 If it crackled while it burned, that was said to mean they would have an unhappy marriage with the one they dreamed about.
 If it burned without crackling, they would supposedly have a happy marriage with that person, if they were to wed them.